Skip to content

 ...

 Locals start at memory offset 0x80 (LOCAL_MEM_BASE) and grow upward.
-Each local — param or let — takes 32 bytes.
+Each local — parameter or let — takes 32 bytes.

 Return types